 This has been an extremely short intro to the very complex and extensive topic on high-frequency digital and RF design.
 Let’s now move on to the manufacturing part of it.

 For a successful high frequency design we need both the circuit to be designed well and for the PCB to be manufactured specifically with the properties we require.
 The role of the designer is to:

-- Minimise ‘interruptions’ in the transmission lines that are normally caused by vias and connectors and,
+Minimise ‘interruptions’ in the transmission lines that are normally caused by vias and connectors.

 The issue for most designers is to make such devices cost effective as the signal speeds are ever increasing making the cost difficult to control.
 So what better way than to use standard PCB builds with standard FR-4 material.

 The only issue is that these devices require well-defined impedance lines for the signals which are outside of the spectrum of FR-4.

 Now comes the manufacturer’s part: they must manufacture the correct buildup and maintain its geometry so that the resulting transmission-line’s characteristic impedance is within a certain percentage deviation from nominal (10% is an industry standard).
 This is what we call defined impedance.